Kutuz4/ImplicitlyNormalizedForecasterWithClipping/README.md

 # ImplicitlyNormalizedForecasterWithClipping

-In this represitory we provide code for experiments with different popular MultiArmBandits solvers and heavy-tailed noise in reward functions.
+In this repository we provide code for experiments with different popular MultiArmBandits solvers and heavy-tailed noise in reward functions.
 We also demonstrate our novel solver from paper
 https://arxiv.org/abs/2305.06743.

 In order to run code clone this repo and type command